HYDRAWOLFY/dotfiles/README.md

 # 📝 Customizations

-- BSPWM: Contains window rules, gaps, and keybindings.
+- BSPWM: Contains window rules, gaps, and keybindings.(the config is kinda messy though).
-- Picom: Custom settings for blur, shadows, and animations,also includes a custom config tuned for performance but also maintaining aesthetics
+- Picom: Custom settings for blur, shadows, and animations,also includes a custom config tuned for performance while not sacrificing on the aesthetics sector.

-- Polybar: Status bar configuration for system monitoring and workspace management.
+- Polybar: Status bar configuration for system monitoring and workspace management(very minimal).

 - Rofi: Custom themes and configurations to match the desktop aesthetic.